Will LehmanFor UAW President

 The anger over all of this is enormous.
 The desire to fight is everywhere.
 What it needs is organization and direction.

-That is what this campaign is for.
-I call on every worker — UAW or not — to join us in building a rank-and-file movement: a network of committees, controlled by workers ourselves, that can break the grip of the apparatus and put our struggles back in our own hands.
+I call on every worker, UAW or not, to join us in building that movement: a network of committees, controlled by workers ourselves, that can break the grip of the apparatus and put our struggles back in our own hands.

 Join the fight